 Delaware River Valley Family Campground – Columbia

-Tucked along the scenic Delaware River, this family-friendly campsite offers cabins as well as trailer rentals, a family game room, mini golf, and basketball courts.
+Tucked along the scenic Delaware River, this family-friendly campsite offers cabins as well as trailer rentals, a family game room, mini-golf, and basketball courts.
 The heated outdoor pool and kiddie pool open in warmer weather.
 Spring specials and discounts begin April 1.

 RELATED: Hop Aboard the Easter Express Train in Jersey

 Enjoy the gorgeous views at High Point State Park.
 Photo by Jason Jenkins via Flickr